 STUDENT ASSISTANCE COUNSELOR

-The Student Assistance Counselor’s office is located in room 108.
+The Student Assistance Counselors offices are located in room 110B and the guidance suite.
 Confidential counseling and referral services are available to any student who feels he/she may have a problem pertaining to drugs, alcohol use or other personal issues.
 Students must request an appointment and receive a pass to go to the Student Assistant Counselor’s office.
 Passes are to be presented to the period teacher first and then the student may attend counseling.
-Students may make appointments before school and/or during post-session.
+Students may make appointments via email.

 STUDENT DISCIPLINE REFERRALS

 Discipline referrals are written for students who commit infractions of the school’s code of conduct.
 These referrals may be generated by teachers, hall monitors, bus drivers, or any adult given the responsibility of supervising students.
 The referral is sent to the office of the Assistant Principal for deliberation.
 The Assistant Principal may then conduct an investigation and will determine the appropriate course of action.

 The Student Government Association is a service organization dedicated to the improvement of the academic and social environment of the school.
 It also serves as the office of alumni affairs.
 The Student Government Association is the official voice of the student body at Valley Central High School.

 The direct responsibilities of Student Government are as follows:

 - To coordinate and promote educational and extra-curricular activities.

 - To improve the number and quality of such activities and programs.

 - To promote school spirit and pride in Valley Central High School.